 How to Keep Your Nonprofit’s Books Organized and Current

-After you’ve created a budget, you need to set up a system for keeping consistent, organized records of your nonprofit’s financial information.
+After you’ve created a budget, you need to set up a system for keeping consistent, organized records of your nonprofit financial information.
 You may choose to do your bookkeeping by hand or with accounting software.
 Accounting, like the world of nonprofits, has some specific ways of doing things.
 There are two fundamental accounting approaches.